ESPRI-Mod/synda/README.md

 # *synda*

-## Program description
+## Synopsis

-This program can download files from the Earth System Grid Federation (ESGF) archive in an easy way, for a list of variables, experiments and ensemble members.
+*Synda* can download files from the Earth System Grid Federation (ESGF) archive in an easy way, for a list of variables, experiments and ensemble members.
 The program will evolve together with the ESGF archive backend functionalities.